sauvikbiswas/AOTS/posts/functions-iv.md

 64
 ```

 The function `wc_l` is not a generator and has a `return` instead of `yield`.
 This is to consolidate the data from the generators.
 In fact, we are forcing `wc_l` to evaluate all the yields of the input generator by converting it into a list.
-The other two functions are effectively piped before `wc_l` just like the Unix command.
+The other two functions are effectively piped before `wc_l` just like the Unix command we saw earlier.

 For the Python `cat` function, the generator stops when line returns an empty string.
-For the Python `grep` function, the generator pulls from `str_in` only if `match` is not an empty list and stops when `str_in` is exhausted.
+For the Python `grep` function, the generator pulls from `str_gen_in` only if `match` is not an empty list and stops when `str_gen_in` is exhausted.

 One can build useful applications using this concept.
 Parsing large text files (like logs) and processing incoming data streams would be some of the more interesting usages of this concept.